About Our GSDs

-We have good friends in TN that have had GSDs for many years. www.dumansark.com (to see their nice dogs and other animals) Once in a while they breed a litter of puppies.
-God works in funny ways.
-They have told me they were hoping I would decide to own GSDs again, because they would like for me to have dogs from their lines...CAN YOU SAY THRILLED AND HONORED!?
-I am anxiously waiting for this to all work out and hoping for two nice females out of their lines.
-In the mean time I had been searching for a male here in NW SD.
-I have found a few nice, reputable breeders and one lead me to another.
+I have found a few nice, reputable Breeders and one lead me to another.
 It is such a wonderful thing when God works it all out and things start falling into place.
-I hope that not only have I found GSD Breeders here, but also friends to chat about GSDs with in the Breeder I have purchased dogs from.
+I hope that not only have I found GSD Breeders, but also friends to chat about GSDs with in the Breeders I have purchased dogs from.

 WHY WORKING LINES?

 I looked LONG and HARD to find the type of body style that is correct for a Working Dog and the closest to the Original German Shepherd Dog Standard for the Breed.